peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Parameters

 * `l` (Type: number)<br>Leftmost coordinate of the orthographic view.
-* `r` (Type: number)<br>Rightmost coordinate of the orthographic view. ("l" is usually less than "r", so that X coordinates increase from left to right.
-If "l" is greater than "r", X coordinates increase in the opposite direction.)
+* `r` (Type: number)<br>Rightmost coordinate of the orthographic view. ("l" is usually less than "r", so that x-coordinates increase from left to right.
+If "l" is greater than "r", x-coordinates increase in the opposite direction.)
 * `b` (Type: number)<br>Bottommost coordinate of the orthographic view.
-* `t` (Type: number)<br>Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that Y coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
-If "b" is greater than "t", Y coordinates increase in the opposite direction.)
+* `t` (Type: number)<br>Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that y-coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
+If "b" is greater than "t", y-coordinates increase in the opposite direction.)

 #### Return Value